sasisusa/YT-FilePlaylist/README.md

 # YT-FilePlaylist

-Poor something to play a own created playlist from a file.
+Something to play a own created playlist from a file.

 ## Needed
+* node.js
 * Web browser
-* node.js

 	if there is an error or problem with the opn-module, or should they not be found:
 	`$ npm install opn` or global shared `$ npm install -g opn`